-Economic development practitioners often consider the economy a "three-legged stool."
+Practitioners often consider economic development a "three-legged stool."
 This perspective is based on research and experience.
-There are three main ways that economic development professionals can promote economic vitality in their community: recruitment, retention & expansion, and creation, or entrepreneurship.
+There are three main ways that economic development professionals can promote economic vitality in their community: attraction, retention & expansion, and creation, or entrepreneurship.

 The "three-legged stool" is often invoked to convey that communities should take a balanced approach to economic development (with all three legs being of equal length or emphasis) so the "stool" - representing your economy - is stable (Figure 4).
 This stabilization is strengthened if there are strong linkages between these approaches.
-In other words, entrepreneurship efforts should complement recruitment, business retention, and expansion activities.
+In other words, entrepreneurship efforts should complement attraction, business retention, and expansion activities.